dschultz0/pysfn/README.md

 This package is an initial experiment in exploring ways to make AWS Step Functions more useful by allowing developers to build state machines in the same way they would write a Python function.
-Users can define state machines in their CDK Stack as simple functions, then apply a `@state_machine` to declare a Construct in their stack.
+Users can define state machines in their CDK Stack as simple functions, then apply a `@state_machine` decorator to declare a Construct in their stack.

 This is very much an experiment, and I welcome feedback on the viability and utility of this approach.